 Using 100% clean energy to produce vital proteins and nutrition while minimizing the carbon footprint is essential to tackling the climate crisis.
 Using wastewater from geothermal power plants to farm fish in an optimally controlled environment is a growing industry in Iceland.
 So is harvesting algae from the pure waters around Iceland for skin care products or food supplements.

-Located midway between two of the world's strongest markets, North America and Europe, Iceland is accessible from multiple major airport hubs.
-Most visitors to Iceland have above-average income.
-USA and China have been the growth markets while the British Isles and Central and Northern Europe are consistently strong.
+Strategically located between North America and Europe, Iceland is easily accessible from major international hubs.
+The majority of visitors have above-average incomes, with the United States and China driving growth in recent years, while the British Isles and Central and Northern Europe have remained solid markets.

 Numbers of foreign visitors to Iceland 2012–2022